top of page

 • Marvin Minsky: A pioneer in AI who co-founded the MIT Media Lab and contributed significantly to robotics and cognitive science.

-• Rodney Brooks: Known for his work on behavior-based robotics and co-founder of iRobot (makers of the Roomba).
+• Rodney Brooks: Known for his work on behaviour-based robotics and co-founder of iRobot (makers of the Roomba).

 Multimedia